carpentries/instructor-training/_episodes/02-practice-learning.md

 if you start a class with a question and everyone can answer it correctly, then you can safely skip the part of the lecture in which you were going to explain something that your learners already know.
-(Doing this also helps show learners that the instructor cares about how much they are learning.)

 > ## How Many?
 >